SamForsey/FDM-3D-printer/README.md

 The requirements;

-- print the greatest quality and performance engineering materials, such as Polycarbonate, Nylon, ABS.
+- print high quality and performance engineering materials, such as Polycarbonate, Nylon, ABS.
 - print at up to 20m/s^2 acceleration
 - mechanically fixed bed level
 - 0.1mm accuracy